By John Elambo

 “We discovered (basketball) at the same time,” Weekes said, adding she and her sister both have a competitive nature.

-“I would say having that (competitive) mindset allowed us to handle business on the court no whatever setting we are in,” she said.
+“I would say having that (competitive) mindset allowed us to handle business on the court no what setting we are in,” she said.

 “We typically don’t like answering that question (who is better?) because it always seems like we are being compared to each other, however (Paulla) is better.”